Polycategorical Constructions for Unitary Supermaps of Arbitrary Dimension: Summary

 \subsubsection{Acknowledgements}

-MW is grateful to A Vanreitvelde for suggesting use of single-party representability as an axiom from which supermaps could be reconstructed, and to A Kissinger for useful conversations.
-GC is supported by Grant No. 61466 from the John Templeton Foundation as part of the QISS project.
+MW is grateful to A Vanreitvelde for suggesting use of single-party representability as an axiom from which supermaps could be reconstructed, J Hefford for noting that slots are the centre of the premonoidal category of locally-applicable transformations, and to A Kissinger for useful conversations regarding the linearity of locally-applicable transformations.
+GC is supported by the Chinese Ministry of Science and Technology (MOST) through grant 2023ZD0300600..
 The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.
 GC was supported by the Croucher Foundation and by the Hong Kong Research Grant Council (RGC) though the Senior Research Fellowship Scheme SRFS2021-7S02.
 MW was supported by University College London and the EPSRC Doctoral Training Centre for Delivering Quantum Technologies.